floratos-lab/hipc-signature/admin_tool.md

 trc.shrna.filter.location=file:${HIPC_DATA_HOME}/subject_data/shrna/trc-shrnas-filter.txt
 ```

-* ***siRNA***:  After downloading and unzipping [ctd2-dashboard-seed.zip](https://bitbucket.org/cbio_mskcc/ctd2-dashboard/downloads/ctd2-dashboard-seed.zip), a subset of this data can be found in $HIPC_DATA_HOME/subject_data/sirna.
+* ***siRNA***:  After downloading and unzipping *zipped dashboard data*, a subset of this data can be found in $HIPC_DATA_HOME/subject_data/sirna.
 The following entries in admin.properties specify the location of siRNA data:

 ```
 #!shell
 sirna.reagents.location=file:${HIPC_DATA_HOME}/subject_data/sirna/siRNA_reagents.txt
 ```

 * ***Tissue Sample***: Tissue Sample data as provided by the [Clemons Group](http://www.broadinstitute.org/scientific-community/science/programs/csoft/chemical-biology/group-clemons/chemical-biology-clemons-) at the Broad Institute.
-After downloading and unzipping [ctd2-dashboard-seed.zip](https://bitbucket.org/cbio_mskcc/ctd2-dashboard/downloads/ctd2-dashboard-seed.zip), this data can be found in $HIPC_DATA_HOME/subject_data/tissue_sample.
+After downloading and unzipping *zipped dashboard data*, this data can be found in $HIPC_DATA_HOME/subject_data/tissue_sample.
 The following entries in admin.properties specify the location of tissue-sample data:

 ```
 #!shell